 12. Which of the following two actions is more desirable?
 [Predecessors OR preconditions of the focus]

 A. Imagine you want to make the egg sandwich, but you cannot find the eggs.

-B. Imagine you want to make the peanut butter sandwich, but you find the jar empty.
+B. Imagine you want to make the peanut butter sandwich, but you find the peanut butter jar empty.

 C. Equally desirable.